bergercookie/mastert_present/PITCHME.md

 <div class="fragment">
 Find the node configuration for which the overall error of constraints is minimized.
-This comes down to solving a system of non-linear equations.
+This comes down to a *least-squares problem*.
 </div>